-- In response to the WEAC interim report issued in January 2015, the Christina School District Board voted 5-2 to support all of the recommendations, including that the district no longer serve the City of Wilmington. - On April 15, 2015, the Board of the Red Clay Consolidated School District passed a resolution supporting the redistricting recommendations in the WEAC final report provided that there was a clear funding path and commitment before any such recommendations are implemented, there was adequate time to implement any and all necessary changes, and that there was participation from Red Clay in the transition efforts needed to move forward. - On October 21, 2015, the Board of the Red Clay Consolidated School District voted 7-0 to reaffirm its support of the redistricting recommendations with the same three conditions stipulated earlier. - On October 27, 2015, the Christina School Board reviewed and approved by a vote of 5-1-1 the framework for planning developed by the Christina administrative staff in collaboration with the staff of the Red Clay School District (Appendix B). - On November 2, 2015, the Red Clay Board, [to be added].
+- On January 26, 2015, the Christina School District Board of Education voted 5-2 to support the preliminary finding of the WEAC and pledged "full support to assuring the realization the aspirational goals of the citizens and stakeholders of Wilmington, Delaware to exercise self-determination, fiscal independence, and the exercise of selecting which LEAs are best suited to control and deliver responsive schools to its communities within the City of Wilmington." - On April 15, 2015, the Board of the Red Clay Consolidated School District passed a resolution supporting the redistricting recommendations in the WEAC final report provided that there was a clear funding path and commitment before any such recommendations are implemented, there was adequate time to implement any and all necessary changes, and that there was participation from Red Clay in the transition efforts needed to move forward. - On October 21, 2015, the Board of the Red Clay Consolidated School District voted 7-0 to reaffirm its support of the redistricting recommendations with the same three conditions stipulated earlier. - On October 27, 2015, the Christina School Board reviewed and approved by a vote of 5-1-1 the framework for planning developed by the Christina administrative staff in collaboration with the staff of the Red Clay Consolidated School District (Appendix B). - On November 2, 2015, by a vote of 4-1, the Red Clay Board of Education approved the interim framework for planning to be part of the Commission's plan to be submitted to the State Board of Education.
+That plan and the transmittal letter accompanying it are included as Appendix C.

 After SB 122 was signed into law on August 4, 2015, the two district administrations began collaborating intensively on frameworks for planning the implementation of the recommended redistricting.
 Those initial frameworks for planning are complete and have been posted as public documents; they will be updated as the process moves forward.
-These frameworks for planning are included in the Plan as Appendix B for Christina and Appendix C for Red Clay.
+These frameworks for planning are included in the plan as Appendix B for Christina and Appendix C for Red Clay.
 These frameworks were developed in accord with the overall guidelines provided by the IPA staff for the Commission to assure consistency with the Commission's overall Plan, with the guidelines within the enabling legislation, and with the expectations of the State Board.
 These plans are drawn upon and referenced in all subsequent sections of the Commission's Plan.